cose-wg/cose-spec/draft-schaad-cose.md

   The contents of the protected field is a CBOR map of the protected data names and values.
   The map is CBOR encoded before placing it into the bstr.
+  Only values associated with the current cipher text are to be placed in this location even if the value would apply to multiple recipient structures.

 unprotected
 : contains information about the plain text that is not integrity protected.
   If there are no field, then the value 'null' is used.
+  Only values associated with the current cipher text are to be placed in this location even if the value would apply to multiple recipient structures.

 iv
 : contains the initialization vector (IV), or it's equivalent, if one